mariusavram91/mariusavram/projects.md

 * I implemented it with Vagrant to improve the efficiency of the development process.

-* I delivered the Ansible recipe for Classis to deploy complete instances of Classis in minutes.
+* I delivered the Ansible recipe for Classis to deploy complete instances of Classis in minutes, this was a very complicated and troublesome process.
 Includes server configuration and a demo Classis application.

 #### **Classis API** 2016